pestras/micro/README.md

 --- | --- | ---
 status | MICRO_STATUS | INIT \| EXIT\| LIVE
-logger | Logger | Micro logger instance store | { [key: string]: any } | data store shared among main service and the all subservices and plugins. message | (msg: string, data: WorkerMessage, target: 'all' \| 'others') => void | A helper method to broadcast a message between workers exit | (code: number = 0, signal: NodeJs.Signal = "SIGTERM") => void | Used to stop service plugin | (plugin: MicroPlugin) => void | The only way to inject plugins to our service
+logger | Logger | Micro logger instance
+Store | { [key: string]: any } | data store shared among main service and the all subservices and plugins. message | (msg: string, data: WorkerMessage, target: 'all' \| 'others') => void | A helper method to broadcast a message between workers exit | (code: number = 0, signal: NodeJs.Signal = "SIGTERM") => void | Used to stop service plugin | (plugin: MicroPlugin) => void | The only way to inject plugins to our service